SHSharkar/MCP-Mathematics/README.md

 ### Prerequisites

-Before installing MCP Math, ensure you have:
+Before installing MCP Mathematics, ensure you have:
 - Python 3.10 or later installed on your system
 - An MCP-compatible AI assistant (Claude Desktop, VS Code with Continue, or similar)